mattermost/docs/source/channels/customize-your-channel-sidebar.rst

 Here's how your sidebar is set up by default:

 - All public and private channels you've joined are listed in the **Channels** category, sorted alphabetically.
-- All your direct messages and group messages are listed in the **direct messages** category, sorted by recent activity.
+- All your direct messages and group messages are listed in the **Direct Messages** category, sorted by recent activity.

 What can you customize?
 -----------------------